ethEpigen2022/materials2022/README.md

-# materials2022
+# Regulatory genomics - Materials 2022

-Materials for the course "Bioinformatic approaches to regulatory genomics and epigenomics"
+This repository contains the materials for the course *"Bioinformatic approaches to regulatory genomics and epigenomics"* (ETH 376-​1347-00L)

+You can create your own copy of the repository using the **Fork** button (top right).

+For questions/communication, use the (slack channel)[https://ethepigen2022.slack.com/]